gridbugs/chargrid/glutin/README.md

 }
 ```

-Running this will produce the following output:
+Running this will produce the following output in a new window:

 ![Example](https://github.com/stevebob/prototty/blob/master/glutin/example.png)